ACAP Child & Family

 Provides food for 21 food pantries and offers building materials, furniture, appliances and household items to low income residents at a fraction of their cost.

-Central Aroostook ARC
+Central Aroostook Association

 Provides services to people with Developmental Disabilities and Mental Retardation, has a variety of programs from pre-school through adult from day treatment to residential and support services.